What is a Split Hopkinson Pressure Bar (SHPB)?

 A Split Hopkinson Pressure Bar (SHPB) is used to test the high strain rate material properties of materials.
 The Hopkinson bar is used to impose a dynamic load on a material specimen akin to that which the material will experience in dynamic situations like vehicle crashes or other high-energy events.

-A Split Hopkinson Pressure Bar / Kolsky Bar system will contain a gas launcher; an incident bar, a transmission bar; and a stopping mechanism that are aligned and mounted on a flat base.
+A Split Hopkinson Pressure Bar / Kolsky Bar system will contain a precision accelerator, an incident bar, a transmission bar, and a stopping mechanism that are aligned and mounted on a REL flat base.

 Understanding Material Performance

 From occupant protection components of a vehicle, ballistic and blast resistant armor, to high impact sports and volcanic eruptions, scientists need to understand the performance of a material under dynamic conditions.
 The Split Hopkinson Pressure Bar / Kolsky Bar is the ideal tool because it provides a controlled impulse of energy.